What do you do when you have a jar of roasted red peppers in your fridge about to go bad?

 - 1/8 teaspoon crushed red pepper

-- 4 oz. soft goat cheese, crumbled, divided
+- 4 oz. soft goat cheese (chevre) crumbled, divided

-- In a medium saucepan, sauté the onions in 2 tablespoons extra-virgin olive oil over medium heat, until softened and starting to turn brown and slightly caramelized.
+- Meanwhile, in a medium saucepan, sauté the onions in 2 tablespoons of the extra-virgin olive oil over medium heat, until softened and starting to turn brown and slightly caramelized (about 5 minutes).

-- Add the garlic, roasted red peppers (including the liquid from the jar), and basil leaves.
-Sauté until garlic is fragrant and basil has wilted (about 30 seconds to a minute).
+- Add the roasted red peppers (including the liquid from the jar), and basil leaves.
+Sauté until basil leaves have wilted (about 1 minute).

 - Using an immersion blender, blend the sauce together directly in the pot until desired texture is reached.
 I stopped blending just before it got super creamy, so some texture remained.

-- Transfer pasta directly from the cooking pot to the sauce and allow to finish cooking for the last minute in the sauce, stirring together to coat the spaghetti.
-Add 1/4 cup pasta water if the sauce looks dry.
+- Transfer pasta directly from the cooking pot to the sauce, along with 1/4 cup of the pasta cooking water, and allow to finish cooking for the last minute or so in the sauce, stirring together to coat the spaghetti.
+Add more pasta water if the sauce looks dry.

-- Serve drizzled with remaining extra-virgin olive oil, remaining crumbled goat cheese, chiffonade cut basil, and some fresh cracked black pepper.
+- Serve drizzled with remaining extra-virgin olive oil and remaining crumbled goat cheese.
+Garnish with chiffonade cut basil, and some fresh cracked black pepper, if desired.

-- Don’t have an immersion blender?
+- Don't have an immersion blender?
 You can use a standing blender or a food processor as an alternative.
-Or, you can use a potato masher for a very rustic textured sauce (if you do this, I recommend dicing the onions finely and mincing the garlic).
+Or, you can use a potato masher for a very rustic textured sauce (if you do this, I recommend dicing the onions very finely and mincing the garlic with a microplane zester).

-- You can make this sauce in advance and keep in an airtight container or jar in your fridge for up to a week or freezer for up to three months.
+- Time Saving Tip: You can make this sauce in advance and keep in an airtight container or jar in your fridge for up to a week or freezer for up to three months.